Axion-photon conversion in transient compact stars: Systematics, constraints, and opportunities: Conversions in astrophysical magnetic fields

 In the region outside the photosphere, plasma refraction can be neglected, as follows from a self-consistency argument: the Thomson optical depth for visual photons, which is about $\sim 100 \tau$ due to the lack of Klein-Nishina suppression, must be smaller than 1.
 We now relate $\tau$ to the effect of plasma refraction; since $\wP^2 R/E\lesssim1$ with $\wP^2=4\pi\alpha n_e/m_e$, we have $\wP^2 R/E\simeq 4\tau/6\alpha\simeq 100\,\tau\lesssim1$.
 In other words, at the stellar surface, defined by the visual photo sphere, both photon absorption and plasma refraction can be neglected.
 For stellar $B$-fields below the kG range, magnetic refraction is also completely irrelevant.

-Thus, for SN~1987A, we can consider axion conversion to start at the surface of the star (radius $R=45\pm 15\, R_\odot$) in the dipolar magnetic field.
-Stellar magnetic fields are usually measured through Zeeman splitting at the photosphere, but for blue supergiants such as Sanduleak $-$69\,202, the progenitor of SN 1987A, no measurements exist.
-The expected values for such stars range from $100\,\rm G$ to $10\,\rm kG$.
-The authors of Ref.~\cite{Orlando:2018lbj} relate the progenitor magnetic field with the nebular one measured through the polarization of radio waves \cite{Zanardo:2018kss} and obtain an estimate at the surface of $B_0\sim 3\,\rm kG$.
+Thus, for SN~1987A, we can consider axion conversion to start at the surface of the star (radius $R=45\pm 15\, R_\odot$) in the dipolar magnetic field.\footnote{Recent binary-merger models that best match observational constraints for the SN light curve and for the progenitor star of SN~1987A possess radii of $\sim$37\,$R_\odot$~\cite{Menon+2019,Utrobin+2021}.} Stellar magnetic fields are usually measured through Zeeman splitting at the photosphere, but for highly evolved blue supergiants (BSGs) such as Sanduleak $-$69$^\circ$202, the progenitor of SN 1987A, no measurements exist.
+In Ref.~\cite{Manzari:2024jns}, the authors consider as expected values for such stars a range from $100\,\rm G$ to $10\,\rm kG$, based on \cite{Donati_2009}.
+However, although the aforementioned values are quoted in \cite{Donati_2009}, they are associated to massive main-sequence stars and not highly evolved BSGs.
+The authors of Ref.~\cite{Orlando:2018lbj} relate the SN~1987A progenitor magnetic field with the nebular one measured through the polarization of radio waves \cite{Zanardo:2018kss} and obtain an estimate at the surface of $B_0\sim 3\,\rm kG$.
 However, these measurements carry significant uncertainties---the Faraday Rotation Measure (RM) are taken at their upper bounds, and several measurements in the relevant wavelength range are compatible with zero.
 In addition, relating the nebular field with the progenitor one requires some assumptions on the intermediate evolution.
 In Ref.~\cite{Orlando:2018lbj}, this is assumed to follow the Parker spiral model in the limit of strong dragging by the stellar wind.
-Overall, these estimates, while compatible with expected values for blue supergiants, cannot be trusted as actual measurements to derive robust axion constraints.